 With the same thoughtful approach, we introduce new core basic styles to our current Collection.

-We’ve added a three-quarter sleeve option to our Halle Dress and Halle Tunic.
+We’ve added a three-quarter sleeve option to our Keyhole Dress and Keyhole Tunic.
 This a-line style flows nicely and has a key-hole detail at the neckline.
 It also features side-seam pockets, deep enough to fit a set of keys or other small objects.

 Our newest cardigan, The Kate Cardigan, is an open-front jacket meant for everyday wear.
 And our newest machine-sewn core style is The Short Sleeve Rib Dress, which has a new sleeve length variation in addition to the sleeveless and long sleeve options.